addisonElliott/SCIC/README.md

 Editing the env.SCIC.tcl file can be done using your favorite text editor (gedit, vim, nano, etc).
 Change the line `SIM_MODE` to `rtl`.
 In the remainder of this document, we will tell you to change the SIM_MODE to a different value and you will need to open this file using a text editor and change the value appropriately.

 Finally, we are ready to run our simulation on the project.
-Run the commands below. `sb` is a script written by Dr. Engel and is short for **set base** to set the base project.
-The argument to this script is the name of any project contained in the `verilog.src` folder.
-To see the current project, you can type `b` for the **base** project.
+Run the commands below.
+There is no need to run the *cd* command if you are already at *$PHOME*.
 ```
 cd $PHOME
-sb SCIC
 sim
 ```